PART 42: TIED IN NAUGHTS

-Frank turned to face them, sounding frustrated.
+Frank turned to face them, visibly frustrated.
 “Look, apparently you each have secrets about Julie.
-And while I commend your ethics, in that you don’t seem to want to reveal them to each other without her approval, after four days, those conversations are getting real annoying.”
+And while I commend your ethics, in that you both don’t seem to want to reveal them to each other without her approval, after four days, those conversations are getting REAL annoying.”

 Corry tried to protest, but Frank kept talking.

 “More to the point, the Julie I saw right before she time travelled didn’t seem to be in complete control of her faculties.
-Which for all we know, is going to be ten minutes before she shows up here!
-So if you don’t want to reveal secrets about Julie, fine, but stop fishing for information from the other guy about those past encounters, okay?
-It’s time to focus on our present.”
+Which for all we know, is going to be ten minutes before she shows up here.
+So, if you don’t want to reveal secrets about Julie, fine.
+But will you both stop fishing for information from the other guy about those past encounters?
+It’s time to focus on the Julie in our present.”

 Corry wondered if Clarke’s look of surprise was mirrored on his own face.
 He hoped not – but he never would have figured on Frank having an outburst like that.
 “Fine,” he said.
-“Sorry if it felt like that’s what I was doing, Clarke.”
+“Sorry if it felt like I was fishing, Clarke.”

 “Yeah, me too,” Clarke said, looking sheepish.

 “Okay.”
 Corry eyed Frank.
-“With that out of the way, what are your next orders, oh glorious leader?”
+“With that out of the way, what are your next orders for us, oh glorious leader?”